Warner Hahn

-Warner Hahn (born 15 June 1992) is a professional footballer who plays as a goalkeeper for Kyoto Sanga.
-He formerly played for FC Dordrecht, Feyenoord, PEC Zwolle, Excelsior, Anderlecht, Go Ahead Eagles and IFK Göteborg.
-Born in the Netherlands, he represents the Suriname national team.
+Warner Lloyd Hahn (born 15 June 1992) is a professional footballer who plays as a goalkeeper for Hammarby IF.
+He formerly played for FC Dordrecht, Feyenoord, PEC Zwolle, Excelsior, Anderlecht, Go Ahead Eagles, IFK Göteborg and Kyoto Sanga.
+Born in the Netherlands, he plays for the Suriname national team.

 Club career

 Hahn joined Go Ahead Eagles in the Netherlands for 2021–22 season and made his debut in a 1–0 loss against Heerenveen on 13 August 2021.
 On 28 August, Hahn kept his first clean sheet for the club in a 2–0 win against Sparta Rotterdam.
 On 29 January 2022, Hahn and Go Ahead Eagles mutually agreed to terminate his contract.

 On 9 February 2022, he joined Allsvenskan club IFK Göteborg on a one-year contract.
 At the end of the season, the team announced they would not be renewing Hahn's contract.

-On 7 January 2023, Hahn announcement officially signing transfer to J1 club, Kyoto Sanga for upcoming 2023 season.
+On 7 January 2023, Hahn signed for J1 League club Kyoto Sanga for the 2023 season.
+He made his debut in March 2023, in a 1–3 J.League Cup defeat to Gamba Osaka.
+In his second appearance for the club, he conceded five goals in a 5–0 defeat to FC Tokyo and did not make another appearance during the 2023 season.